 Other new components include a constant voltage source and an output loop-powered isolator.
 The isolation amplifiers of the Mini Analog range thus cover all analog signal adaptation needs, providing favorable cost, space, and power savings.

-William is the Interface Product Manager for Phoenix Contact SEA.
+William is the Interface and Power Supply Product Manager for Phoenix Contact SEA.